DEMONSLAYER66/Overseer/Full Directive List.md

     > - You may also choose an *identity* for the automaton to speak as.
     > - There is a wide range of characters the automaton can imitiate, ranging from video game and movie characters to other general characters.
     > - The default for this parameter (i.e. The Automaton) allows you to converse with Lord Bottington and his gentlemanly personality.
-    > - If you have [`🎩 Patron Features`](https://github.com/xxjsweezeyxx/Lord-Bottington/blob/main/Patron%20(Premium)%20Features.md) for your guild, you may use the `/byname` directive to change the automaton's name to something else and converse with the automaton using your own custom byname (nickname).
+    > - If you have [`🎩 Patron Features`](https://github.com/xxjsweezeyxx/Lord-Bottington/blob/main/Patron%20(Premium)%20Features.md) for your guild, you may use the <a href=#byname>`/byname`</a> directive to change the automaton's name to something else and converse with the automaton using your own custom byname (nickname).
   - *Free Tries*
     > - Each person receives ***5*** free tries for this directive in order to give the capability to test out the functionality.
     > - Past this, you will have to look into upgrading to patron (premium) features to allow full use of this directive!